-The Adaptation Network was founded in 2009 to establish a creative platform for sharing of experiences, practical approaches and frameworks relating to climate change adaptation.
-The Network has members from Civil Society, Government, Parastatals, Academia and Business.
+The Adaptation Network is a platform for sharing experiences, practical approaches and frameworks relating to climate change adaptation.
+Membership includes representatives from civil society, government, parastatals, academia and business.

 The Network is hosted by the Environmental Monitoring Group, a civil society organisation based in Cape Town.
 The secretariat is guided by a Steering Committee which is elected annually at the annual general meetings.

 Membership is open to all who subscribe to the values of the network and work in the field of climate change adaptation.

 The Earth’s climate system is warming, and it is clear that human activities are influencing the climate system.

 The main cause of warming is the increase in the concentration of carbon dioxide in the atmosphere since 1750

 Natural and human systems on all continents and across the oceans have been impacted by climate change in recent decades.

 Since the 1980’s, each decade has been warmer than the one before

 Sea level rose by 19 cm between 1901 and 2010, the Greenland and Antarctic ice sheets are losing mass, glaciers worldwide are shrinking, and Arctic sea ice is decreasing.

 Warming will continue as long as greenhouse gas emission continues.